Gromov--Witten theory of $[\mathbb{C}^2/\mathbb{Z}_{n+1}]\times \mathbb{P}^1$: Relative Gromov--Witten theory of

-where $[F]$ is the fiber class and we have used the dilaton equation in the second equality.
+where $[F]$ is the fiber class and the second equality is the dilaton equation.

 On the other hand, $\langle \mubar|\tau_1[F]|\nubar\rangle^{\cX,\circ}_{g,\gamma}$ can be computed by the degeneration formula.
-We degenerate the base $\cY$ into two components, such that the two relative marked points lie on one component and the fiber insertion lies on the other component.
+Let the base $\cY$ degenerate into two components, such that the two relative marked points lie on one component and the fiber insertion lies on the other.
 Degeneration formula implies